Peanut butter dog treats are a popular and well known treat.

 Once you have all of your ingredients ready to go, you can start making your dog treats.

 You can use whatever peanut butter you’d like.
 Both crunchy and creamy peanut would work.
-You can also use organic and preferably unsalted.
+You can also use organic and unsalted.

 I have been using this brand forever to make batches at home.